 Bogle might say, "If you can't beat the market, join it."
-Taking this philosophy a step farther, Bogle effectively illustrates to his followers, known as "Bogleheads," and to the world investment community that the costs involved with trading securities erode at returns, especially over long periods of time.
+Taking this philosophy a step further, Bogle effectively illustrates to his followers, known as "Bogleheads," and to the world investment community that the costs involved with trading securities erode returns, especially over long periods of time.

-Vanguard's oldest fund is the Wellington Fund (VWELX) and its best-known fund is Vanguard 500 Index (VFINX), which is an index fund that mirrors the movements of (and securities found within) the S&P 500 Index.
+Vanguard's oldest fund is the Wellington Fund (VWELX) and its best-known fund is the Vanguard 500 Index (VFINX), which is an index fund that mirrors the movements of (and securities found within) the S&P 500 Index.
 New investors can buy Admiral Shares in the Vanguard 500 Index fund, trading as VFIAX.

-If you are the type of investor that does not want to spend time analyzing mutual funds and you believe that passively-managed index funds and Exchange Traded Funds (ETFs) are the best tools to build a portfolio of mutual funds, Vanguard is the only mutual fund company you need.
-If you need more information to make a decision about index investing, check out the article, “The Risks and Benefits of Index Funds.”
+If you are the type of investor who does not want to spend time analyzing mutual funds and you believe that passively-managed index funds and exchange-traded funds (ETFs) are the best tools to build a portfolio of mutual funds, Vanguard is the only mutual fund company you need.

 Fidelity Investments: The Big Retirement Services Company